opencitations/heritrace/user_testing/packages/enduser/README.md

 ### Task 2: Merge Duplicate Author Entities (10 minutes)

 > "Task 2: Return to the 'Journal Article' from Task 1.
-You'll notice that the author 'Richard Carew' is duplicated.
-Navigate to the author page for 'Richard Carew' and use the available tools to merge the duplicates.
+Navigate to the author page for 'Richard Carew'.
+You'll notice that there are similar authors named 'Richard Carew' that are actually the same person.
+Use the available tools to merge the duplicates.
 Think aloud about how you approach this data cleanup process."

 ### Task 3: Restore Previous Version (7 minutes)